-With the advent of social media and fast-paced content – you can kick off your marketing efforts through leveraging startup videos.
+With the advent of social media and fast-paced content – you can kick off your marketing efforts by leveraging startup videos.

-In fact, the best youtube videos of all time consist of multiple startup commercials.
-Consumers watch videos on-the-go, and basically everywhere.
 Whether they’re on a subway, bus, or just walking around town – they never stop scrolling on social media.
-So, plug in your startup animation video into this to ensure that you are right where the conversations are happening.
+So, plug your startup animation video into this to ensure that you are right where the conversations are happening.

 And promoting your brand with such videos is honestly worth it.
-Good startup companies started off with commercials, delivering their message in a concise and engaging way.
+Good startup companies started with commercials, delivering their message concisely and engagingly.
 A startup video can help your business skyrocket!
 Also, the long-term effect is that consumers will remember that “one” video of your company.
 It can be a benchmark, a representation of your brand for ages to come.

 Why Use a Startup Video?